Who we are:

 Your information may be shared with other organisations delivering services as part of the Employability Pathway.
 The information shared with these organisations will include the information provided by yourself, referral organisations, Council Departments, external delivery partners, employers, training providers and/or other organisations participating in the Employability Pathway.

-Furthermore, Dundee City Council is required to share your information with funders, administrators and auditors of public funds, Scottish Ministers, Scottish Government, UK Government, the European Commission and/or other government agencies / departments (e.g. Department for Work & Pension, Skills Development Scotland, etc.).
+Furthermore, Dundee City Council is required to share your information with funders, administrators and auditors of public funds, Scottish Ministers, Scottish Government, UK Government and/or other government agencies / departments (e.g. Department for Work & Pension, Skills Development Scotland, etc.).
 We may also share your information with third parties appointed by any of those organisations to undertake work in relation to the Employability Pathway (e.g. external evaluation of our services).

 How long do we keep your information for?